 For other reagents not available from AddGene, please contact Morten Sommer.

 Talented and motivated applicants interested in joining our lab as a post doctoral fellow or a PhD-student should send their application, including CV and references to:

-We have three PhD fellowship positions posted at the moment.
+We have a PostDoc position posted at the moment.
 Please follow the link to see the postings

 While funding is available for some positions, we encourage candidates to apply for their own funding (salary).

 The Sommer lab has a wide range of projects available for master students (speciale) and undergraduates.
 If you are interested in our research and would like to do a project in the lab please contact Morten Sommer for further information.
 Please include CV and your grades from your studies so far.